0xjet/ccc/hostilities/hostilities.md

 privacy and surveillance as practiced by governments and commercial firms.
 This is a huge area that connects with many other cyber and non-cyber issues.
 The purpose of this module is to provide a rather superficial historical overview of these topics and identify current debates and conflicting views.

 **Learning Outcomes**
+* Understand the history and development of the Internet and its security and privacy problems
+* Identify and analyze types of security incidents
-* Critically examine **TBD**
+* Critically examine the different types of opponents
-* Identify and analyze the technical, legal, and ethical challenges relating to surveillance in cyberspace
+* Discuss and analyze the technical, legal, and ethical challenges relating to security and privacy in cyberspace
-* Discuss and analyze surveillance trends **TBD**

 [//]: # (jet - verbs: {define, examine, identify, analyze, discuss, assess, propose})